THE FAB FOUR / FAB FIVE?

 ~DM

-1) same tempo throughout the song without rhythmic variation as it is done to a click track.
+1) Same tempo throughout the song without rhythmic variation as it is done to a click track.
 Boring and repetitive!

-2) repetitive sounds throughout (808 drum machine bass, clap and snare and "cicada" sounds).
+2) Repetitive sounds throughout (808 drum machine bass, clap and snare and "cicada" sounds).
 Boring and repetitive!

 7) "AutoTune" digital recording software plug-in.
 AutoTune has become a standard "effect" in pop music - some say a song doesn't sound like "pop" without it.
 (AutoTune is the name of the synthetic vocal sound effect first heard in a Cher record "Believe" from 2003.)

 There is also the "glass half full" view.
-One strong argument to keep in mind: "Rock" actually never really went away - the "rock" genre at least is still hanging in there - it remains the most popular musical art form in the world based on recent publicized analysis of streaming statistics and concert attendance.
+One strong argument to keep in mind: "Classic Rock" (a misused term but I'll use it anyway) actually never really went away - the "classic rock" genre (music of say the 60s, 70s, and 80s) at least is still hanging in there - "Rock" remains the most popular musical art form in the world based on recent publicized analysis of streaming statistics and concert attendance.
 Sure its a vestige of the baby boomer generation but it also has appeal for all age groups - and there is an increase in covers of classic rock songs being recorded and released.
+And besides, if a listener is trying to decide to listen to some new poseur rock act today, while meanwhile they have available on their phone artists like Led Zeppelin and The Beatles, Rolling Stones, The Who, Joni Mitchell, Neil Young, and dozens and dozens of truly great talented artists available to hear on their phone, what reason is them to chose the poseur act?
+Why should they accept substitutes?

-Which is another irony - all the music from the past is at their fingertips yet they get sold the new junk?
+Which is another irony - all the music from the past is at their fingertips yet they don't explore music from the past?
 And if a new major musical talent were to emerge today would anybody even pay attention?
 I'd like to think that great talent would breakthrough but who knows.
 Have you seen any great talents emerge in the last decade?
 (2010-2020) Last two decades?
 (2000-2020).
 Last three decades?
 (1990-2020).
 Go ahead name names!
 See - there are none.
 A few who looked promising but where are they now?
 Coasting on one great album at best?
 Or one great song?
 And some of the great rock and pop and soul artists I can think of from the early 90's broke up because the culture had changed after the corporate hair metal era of the late 80's and grunge became big.
 Melody was out for a while.
 (The only great grunge-era band in my opinion was Alice In Chains).

 Anyway, I've heard some writers even claim that today's "country music" is essentially rock music from the 70's with the added tropes of "trucks, booze, redneck lifestyle, the South, patriotism, relationship regrets, drunken nostalgia, blah blah blah etc. I could not disagree more.
 I find today's country music to be so incredibly contrived, simplistic, and predictably vapid and boring.
 It all sounds so alike.
 No wonder - it is all written by the same people and recorded by the same Nashville session musicians.
 It is a caricature of itself.
 A bunch of poseurs in cowboy hats.
 So forget that argument.
 An argument from people who know zero of music from the 70s.

 Meanwhile, where is the encouragement in today's culture for a new major rock or pop music or soul music talent to emerge?
 Would anybody even notice if a new Beatles, Rolling Stones, Joni Mitchell, Neil Young, Tom Petty, Led Zeppelin, ELO, Pink Floyd, Cat Stevens, Moody Blues, David Bowie, Cream, Grateful Dead or Jefferson Airplane suddenly appeared?
-Or a Smoky Robinson, Four Tops, Temptations, Stevie Wonder, Marvin Gaye, or Curtis Mayfield?
+Or a Smokey Robinson, Four Tops, Temptations, Stevie Wonder, Marvin Gaye, or Curtis Mayfield?
 Some say it is such an uphill battle today for a melodic artist to fight the musical borg hip hop hive mind.

 Still, those of us remaining who know how vital and transformative rock and pop and soul music once was can semi-console ourselves with the fact that at least the entire history of rock and pop music is now streamable.
 It is easily accessed on our smart phones or iPads or desktops.
 So much to choose from at our fingertips.
 Lest we forget!
 It really is magical and miraculous.
 What a phenomenally wonderfully great era of technology we are in.
 And again it is ironic that now have the technology to access great music - and to create great music inexpensively with home recording technology - yet sadly the new music being created and foisted upon the masses for the most part is so unlistenable.
 The only thing that the record labels and mass media are selling today is that the music is "new."
 But new is not enough.